dotnet/docs/docs/standard/collections/commonly-used-collection-types.md

 All collections use zero-based indexes except <xref:System.Array>, which allows arrays that are not zero-based.

-### Sorting
-You cannot sort the <xref:System.Collections.Hashtable> or the <xref:System.Collections.Generic.Dictionary%602> classes.
-The <xref:System.Collections.SortedList> class and the generic <xref:System.Collections.Generic.SortedList%602> provide sorted versions of these collections.

 The <xref:System.Collections.Queue> and <xref:System.Collections.Generic.Queue%601> classes provide first-in-first-out lists.
 The <xref:System.Collections.Stack> and <xref:System.Collections.Generic.Stack%601> classes provide last-in-first-out lists.

+The <xref:System.Collections.SortedList> class and the <xref:System.Collections.Generic.SortedList%602> generic class provide sorted versions of the <xref:System.Collections.Hashtable> class and the <xref:System.Collections.Generic.Dictionary%602> generic class.

 ### Accessing elements